1.1 This association shall be known as the North American Rangers Supporters Association Inc., (NARSA Inc).

 5.2 This constitution may only be changed at the A.G.M.

-5.3 Any Member Club can submit a “Notice of Motion to change the Constitution “by providing the NARSA Inc. Secretary with a written proposal at least three months prior to the A.G.M.
-This proposal should include a precise description of the changes and a cover letter outlining their reasons for said change (s).
+5.3 Any Member Club can submit a “Notice of Motion to Change the Constitution” by providing the N.A.R.S.A.
+Inc. Secretary with a written proposal at least two months prior to the A.G.M.
+This proposal should include a precise description of the changes and a cover letter outlining their reasons for said

 5.4 Upon receipt, the NARSA Inc. Secretary will forward copies of any such proposal to each Member Club for review